ShaneCurcuru/slides/client/TheApacheWay-PHL-2017.md

 of conduct - not because we want to use it, but because we don't want to have to use it, since the great majority of our communities keep discussion polite to start with.

+Remember: your community doesn't work for you.
+It needs to be to their advantage to contribute to the project too - either in code, or docs, or answering questions on the mailing list.

 ---